NicoleMalinowski/CS-207-Project/README.md

 - Push button
 - Resister (I used a 10,000 ohm one)
 - Wires for connections (17 in total)
-- K'nex or some other building materials for the catapult
+- K'nex or some other building materials for the catapult.
+I used an elastic for the tension to make it launch.

 ## Set Up